Semantic versioning

 Allowed downgrades

-Only applies to the content types endpoints.
+This only applies to the content type endpoints.
 By specifying the allowed downgrades parameter, you can reset the version number on definitions on the server with your local version number (only supported for content types at the moment) and revert other changes -- much like the Revert to Default button in the admin user interface on a content type.
 The difference is that it will not revert to how the content type is defined in code but how it is defined locally in your manifest.
 Use this parameter with caution.
-This is a way to force update content types.
+This is a way to force updates on content types.

 Force

-Only applies to the manifest endpoint.
+This only applies to the manifest endpoint.
 Same as Allowed Downgrades, but with less granularity.
-With the force parameter Allowed Upgrades and Downgrades are automatically set to Major.
+With the force parameter, Allowed Upgrades and Downgrades are automatically set to Major.